 But what about when the bad mood seems to stick, when your child can’t seem to stop worrying, or when tantrums are frequent and intense?
 This can be an indication that your child is feeling some stress or underlying anxiety.

 A great way to help kids with anxiety is to bolster up their sense of self so they can distance themselves from their feelings.
 I talk more about that here: 11 Ways to Help Kids Re-Center: Strengthen Your Child’s Sense of Self, Fix Bad Moods, and Reduce Anxiety.
-One of the best ways to help kids re-center when they are feeling worried or upset to engage them in sensory play that, but it’s very nature is immersive and mindful.
+One of the best ways to help kids re-center when they are feeling worried or upset is to engage them in sensory play which is naturally immersive and mindful.

 7 Mindful and Sensory Activities to Help Kids Regulate Emotions and Re-Center